Skip to main content

 How to find it: http://www.eastbeachcafe.co.uk/

-Food is all locally sourced from sustainable sources, and its inspiring menus tick yet more boxes: salt and pepper squid with chill, anyone?
-Traditionalists will be reassured to note that it also serves up no-nonsense British breakfasts, a healthy choice of teas, coffees and,, come the evening hour, cocktails and a dinner menu.
+The food is all locally sourced from sustainable sources, and its inspiring menus tick yet more boxes: salt and pepper squid with chill, anyone?
+Traditionalists will be reassured to note that it also serves up no-nonsense British breakfasts, a healthy choice of teas and coffees, and, come the evening hour, cocktails and a dinner menu.

 Where to stay:

 Rose Cottage nr.
 Lewes.
-Not quite on the doorstep, but three lovely cottages in Plumpton Green.
+Not entirely on the doorstep, but three lovely cottages in Plumpton Green.

 2. Barricane Beach Café